A people-centred needs analysis for effective humanitarian action

 The JIAF process enables humanitarian actors to understand the complexity of a crisis, and its impact on different population groups.
 With this information, we can plan and deliver in a more tailored and effective way.

-Following an independent review in 2021, UN agencies, NGOs, specialized agencies, clusters and donors joined forces to further strengthen and adapt the methodology.
-JIAF 2.0 builds on learning from the application of the JIAF 1 and a two-year process of consultations, (re)design, testing and learning, including academic and applied research.
+Following an independent review in 2021, UN agencies, NGOs, specialized agencies, clusters and donors joined forces to further strengthen and adapt the JIAF 1 methodology.
+Learning from the application of the JIAF 1 and a two-year process of consultations, (re)design, testing and learning, including academic and applied research culminated in the development of JIAF 2 and its implementation as part of the 2024 HPC.

 There was global acceptance at the World Humanitarian Summit in 2016, that as the gap widens between ever-growing global humanitarian needs and the funding available to meet them, a more coherent and transparent approach to analyzing and presenting needs was needed[1]